Prajnadeep/COVID-19-Assam-Tracker-Android/README.md

  Data is fetched from www.covid19india.org

- Gson and OKHttp are used to parse the JSON data.
+ OKHttp and Gson are used to fetch and parse the JSON data.

  App Link: https://drive.google.com/file/d/1DqWEyF3aV20WgrG8sJYbuqNrbGw22IyB/view?usp=sharing